Minimal change diseaseMinimal change nephrotic syndrome; Nil disease; Lipoid nephrosis; Idiopathic nephrotic syndrome of childhood

-In minimal change disease, there is damage to the glomeruli -- the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
+In minimal change disease, there is damage to the glomeruli.
+These are the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
 The disease gets its name because this damage is not visible under a regular microscope.
-It can only be seen under an electron microscope.
+It can only be seen under a very powerful microscope called an electron microscope.

 Minimal change disease is the most common cause of nephrotic syndrome in children.
-It causes about 80% of cases in young children.
-It is also seen in adults, but makes up only 10 to 15% of nephrotic syndrome cases.
+It is also seen in adults with nephrotic syndrome, but is less common.

 The cause is unknown, but the disease may occur after or be related to:

 - Viral infections